 What can you achieve with a pharmacy degree?

 If you enjoy science, health or medicine and want to make a long-lasting difference in people’s lives then pharmacy is the career for you.
-Pharmacists are an integral part of the healthcare system and have the capacity to directly affect the lives and lifestyles of the people with whom they interact.
-Whether you decide to register as a pharmacist and work in community or hospital pharmacy, enter the pharmaceutical industry, work for government agencies or contribute to research and academia you will have the ability and expertise to help improve the wellbeing of the nation.
+Pharmacists are an integral part of the healthcare system and have the capacity to affect directly the lives and lifestyles of the people with whom they interact.
+Whether you decide to register as a pharmacist and work in community or hospital pharmacy, enter the pharmaceutical industry, work for government agencies or contribute to research and academia, you will have the ability and expertise to help improve the wellbeing of the nation.

-Our innovative teaching style and clinical and experiential placements will provide you with a well-rounded professionally relevant pharmacy degree that puts you in high demand with employers.
+Our innovative teaching style and clinical and experiential placements will provide you with a well-rounded, professionally relevant pharmacy degree that puts you in high demand with employers.

 Becoming a pharmacist

 To become a registered pharmacist, graduates of either the Bachelor of Pharmacy or Master of Pharmacy must complete 1824 hours (one year) of supervised practical training, followed by a registration examination.
 This is a requirement of the Pharmacy Board of Australia.
-During the supervised training year, graduates will also need to complete an approved Intern Training Program (ITP).
+During the supervised training year, graduates will also need to complete an approved Intern Training Program.
 The University of Sydney offers an approved ITP that can lead to a postgraduate qualification, the Graduate Certificate in Pharmacy Practice.